linxicindyzeng/linxicindyzeng.github.io/_posts/2021-11-27-stumbling-upon-causal-inference.md

 There are various other concerns, but I retain them now as my meager knowledge of Pearl’s school does not allow me to pose serious criticism.
 I hope to read *Causality* as soon as I’m freed from this semester’s coursework.

 I am now reading Imbens (2020), Potential Outcome and Directed Acyclic Graph Approaches to Causality: Relevance for Empirical Practice in Economics.
 It is gorgeous to the extent that it becomes discouraging.
-His ideas nest all of mine.
+His ideas nest all of mine!

 I also attended a weekly seminar organized by Bochum University (“Why Do People Believe Weird Things?
 Bayesian Brains, Conspiracy Theories, and Intellectual Vices”) and read through *Notes on Bayesian Confirmation* by Michael Strevens.
 They helped me learn more about how Bayesian update works and why it works.
 Bayesian networks is central to Pearl’s CI framework.